 Over 80 volunteers give hundreds of hours of service to the Sharon Historical Society each year.
 Volunteers serve many functions- leading groups through local burying grounds on our annual cemetery tour, cataloging photographs, or helping with fundraising events.
 We are proud that so many people have chosen to share their most precious commodity – time – on Historical Society projects.
 If you would like to be part of the SHS community please don’t hesitate to contact us.
 We would be happy to hear from you!
 If you would like to support our mission, please make a contribution!Contact Us Donate Now

-The Sharon Historical Society & Museum collects, preserves and shares Sharon’s stories, building bridges between the past, present and future through its collections, exhibitions, and programs.
+The Sharon Historical Society & Museum collects, preserves and shares Sharon’s stories.
 Our purpose is to maximize the power of personal and community stories and shared history to enrich and impact lives.Read More

 Meet the dedicated staff of the Sharon Historical Society & Museum.Read More